 There are two sets of waterfalls at Canonteign today: the natural falls which have existed in this valley since time immemorial and the spectacular Lady Exmouth Falls, named after the 3rd Lady Exmouth and built under her direction in 1890.

 As you climb towards the Lady Exmouth Falls, first into view is the glorious spectacle of Clampitt Falls, part of the natural waterfall course that originates high up on Dartmoor, travels through Canonteign Falls and ends in the River Teign valley below.
 Particularly beautiful on a summer's day when the water sparkles in the dappled sunlight, Clampitt Falls are named after two brothers who built the dam (to create a header pond for the leat to the then sawmill) in the 1830s for the 8th Viscount Exmouth.
-The 8th Viscount was an eccentric charcter who had a medical practice in Pau in the south of France; he used ot travel between Pau and Canonteign on horseback.

 As you pass by Clampitt Falls, you will walk upwards through the Secret Garden and the Victorian Fern Garden to reach the top of the Lady Exmouth Falls and Buzzard’s View.
 Buzzard's View offers the most spectacular view across South Devon and Dartmoor.
 The path down takes you through ancient woodland to the Lily Lake, old Orchard and Bee Garden and to the 30m Zip Wire and Mini-Assault Course.